poseidon-framework/poseidon-framework.github.io/trident.md

 where the entities (packages, groups/populations, individuals/samples) you want in the output package can be denoted either as as simple string with comma-separated values (`-f`/`--forgeString`) or in a text file (`--forgeFile`).

 Including one or multiple Poseidon packages with `-d` is not the only way to include data for a forge operation.
-It is also possible to include unpackaged genotype data directly with `-r + -g + -s + -i (+ --snpSet)`.
+It is also possible to include unpackaged genotype data directly with `-r + -g + -s + -i (+ --snpSet)` or `-p (+ --snpSet)`.
 This makes the following example possible, where we merge data from one Poseidon package and two genotype datasets.

 ```
 trident forge \
   -d 2017_GonzalesFortesCurrentBiology \
+  -p 2018_VeeramahPNAS/2018_VeeramahPNAS.fam \
   -r PLINK -g 2017_HaberAJHG/2017_HaberAJHG.bed -s 2017_HaberAJHG/2017_HaberAJHG.bim -i 2017_HaberAJHG/2017_HaberAJHG.fam \
-  -r PLINK -g 2018_VeeramahPNAS/2018_VeeramahPNAS.bed -i 2018_VeeramahPNAS/2018_VeeramahPNAS.fam -s 2018_VeeramahPNAS/2018_VeeramahPNAS.bim \
   -f "<STR241.SG>,<ERS1790729.SG>,Iberia_HG.SG" \
   -o testpackage \
   --onlyGeno